sumeetgedam/Let_Us_C/Getting_Started/Getting_Started.md

 - A variable name is any combination of 1 to 31 alphabets, digits or underscores
 - The first character in the variable name must be an alphabet or underscore.
 - No commas or blanks allowed
-- No special symbol other than underscore
+- No special symbol other than underscore can be used
-- C ompiler distinguishes Primary and Secondary variable by the type with which its defined
+- Compiler distinguishes Primary and Secondary variable by the type with which its defined
 - Create meaningful variable names

 ### C Keywords